cornell-netlab/pifo-trees-artifact/README.md

 2. Now, study a simple scheduler written against this flat 4-ary topology.
 Visit [`alg.ml`](lib/alg.ml) and find `Extension_Flat`.
 We have already provided a basic scheduler that performs FCFS scheduling.
 This is just a simple modification of the scheduler `FCFS_Ternary` from earlier in the file, and we have marked the two changes with comments.
 3. Now say you'd like to compile this scheduler to run against a regular-branching ternary topology.
 To do this, you will use the straightfoward functor `Alg2T` that we have already defined for you in [`alg.ml`](lib/alg.ml).
 This functor closely resembles `Alg2B` from earlier in the file.
-There should be no need to modify this code; we just want you to see the pattern.
+Again, there should be no need to modify this code; just observe the pattern.
 4. To run a PCAP through these two schedulers, run `dune test`.
 To visualize the results, run `python3 pcaps/plot.py --ext`.
 The generated files will be called `extension.png` and `extension_ternary.png`.
 Copy these files out using the instructions in the [mini-guide](extra.md), and compare the results.